j0ckinjz/ConvertFrog/README.md

 # ConvertFrog
 GUI for my handbrake/mediainfo batch script for converting specific video files within a mixed directory.
+Split this project off the batch-convert-script to keep it neat.

 # UPDATE: GUI NOW HERE!!
 I added a simple XML-Based GUI to the batch script using FroG (Frontend Generator).
 In the folder is everything needed to run the GUI, including a copy of frog.exe.
 Download entire "ConvertFrog" folder to use.